microsoft/Mastering-the-Marketplace/docs/ama/index.md

 # Hero section
 title: Mastering Azure Managed Application Offers
 description: This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
-The content is comprised of recordings of a virtual workshop and are divided into small digestible modules for easy consumption.
-Also included are several hands-on labs to turn your knowledge into skills.

 hide:
   - navigation